|

 To The Simpsons Collectibles by Robert W. Getz, is about to hit store shelves.
 The book contains new material, picking up

+where the previous volume left off, while simultaneously filling some of the gaps.
 The guide features over 460 new full-color photographs, covering Simpsons collectibles from dolls, figurines,

 and glasses to games, comics, promos, and beyond.
 Information on merchandise that never saw the light of day-- such as Grampa